- Europe’s in-car navigation sales saw a modest growth of 5% YoY in 2022.

 TomTom is in the second position in the European market with a 22.1% share.
 Last year marked the company’s second pivotal year after 2009, when it decided to sell its navigation services to automakers directly after the decline of its GPS standalone device business.
 In 2022, the company announced a new map platform besides rebranding itself.

 TomTom has long-standing partnerships with Stellantis, Renault and other car manufacturers.
 The company has also signed a fresh deal with Hyundai Motor Group for licensing its map data and traffic services to all brands of the group, including Genesis for the European market.
 Another notable win for TomTom is a partnership with the Foxconn-led MIH Consortium to increase its presence in next-generation smart mobility vehicles.

-Google’s share has increased to 3.3% two years after entering the in-car navigation market.
-However, its market share is 7.1% when including its map data licensing for navigation services.
+Google’s share in the in-car navigation map data licensing market continues to increase, reaching 7% in 2022.
 Sharma added, “Google’s entry into in-vehicle navigation services has enlivened the competition in the European market.
 For years, the market has seen the duopoly of legacy players HERE and TomTom.
 Google is trying to catch up with traditional navigation providers as it continues to expand its automotive offerings like EV routing and HD maps.”

-Further, new players like Mapbox and What3word are bringing unique aspects to in-vehicle navigation.
+Further, new players like Mapbox and What3words are bringing unique aspects to in-vehicle navigation.

 Source: Global In-Car Navigation Tracker, Q1 2021- Q4 2022